pardeike/Achtung2/TESTING.md

 Mech tab's implementation.
 The tab establishes draft state; Achtung must then respect that state when a mixed map selection receives an implicit move.

+### Forced-work neighbour propagation contract

+`achtung/test_force_work_spread_at_cell` is a companion-only contract for the force-work path.
+Prepare a connected line of buildable items through normal Multiplayer-synchronized gameplay (for example, 12 or more wooden wall blueprints), select a capable pawn with no existing Achtung prioritized work, and call the contract on a blueprint near the middle of the line.

+The companion resolves the same `ForcedFloatMenuOption` that the context menu would display and calls `MultiplayerSupport.ForceWork`, which is the exact synchronized command invoked when the lightning-button drag completes.
+It does not call `ForcedMultiFloatMenuOption.ApplyForceWork`, mutate a `ForcedJob`, or expand targets directly.
+After Multiplayer executes the command, the contract advances deterministic ticks in 15-tick samples and records the complete cell set used by Achtung's force-marker renderer.

+The contract passes only when:

+- Multiplayer executes the synchronized command and creates the forced job;
+- the peak target count grows beyond the initial target set;
+- at least one newly added marker cell neighbours the prior marker set; and
+- the peak reaches `expectedMinimumTargets` (six by default).

+The tool deliberately leaves the forced job active so it never clears simulation state through an unsynchronized test-only path.
+Clear it with the normal in-game `Clear prioritized work` command after collecting evidence.

+## Hosted Multiplayer pass

+Presence in the mod list is not enough to test synchronization.
+Start a fresh debug colony with the Multiplayer test list active, save it, open RimWorld's in-game menu, choose `Host a server`, and start the host.
+Confirm the Multiplayer session indicator is visible before calling an Achtung contract.

+Run `achtung/run_mixed_draft_mech_scenario` after the host has unpaused.
+Then prepare a long wall blueprint line through normal gameplay and run `achtung/test_force_work_spread_at_cell` on its center.
+A valid hosted result advances game ticks, assigns the drafted combat mech a player-forced `Goto` without affecting the labor mech, and grows the wall job's marker cells through neighbouring blueprints.
+Also inspect the post-contract log journal: successful structured output is not enough if Multiplayer logged a map-command exception.

+Multiplayer's current RimWorld 1.6 macOS build may fail inside its own native deferred stack-trace walker while ordinary pawns and animals tick.
+If that happens before any Achtung command, repeat the isolation run with the host's `Desync traces` option disabled and record the upstream failure separately.
+Achtung suppresses that optional collector only while its synchronized job commands allocate deterministic IDs; it does not disable Multiplayer's state synchronization.

 ## Evidence to retain

 For a code change, record: